Dawid2506/EngeneerThesis/blazorApp/BlazorSchedule/Docs/Component Standard.md

-# Good component principles
+# Good Component Principles
-- Every component should have number of errors and warnings equal 0
+- Every component should have zero errors and warnings.
-- { get; set; }
+- Use `{ get; set; }` for properties.
-- We use Guard Clause in functions
+- Implement guard clauses in functions.
-- Console Writeline is acceptable only for a while
+- `Console.WriteLine` is acceptable only temporarily.
-- Logic of application should be implemented in @code section.
+- The logic of the application should be implemented in the `@code` section.
+- Replace `var` with explicit types for better readability.